 John Bradburne (1921–1979) lived an extraordinary life.
 He was a reluctant hero of the Second World War, a pilgrim and a hermit, a poet and a musician, a joker and a mystic, and a theologian.
-After many years travelling and searching, he found the place that God wanted him to be – living alongside men and women suffering with leprosy in Mtemwa, Zimbabwe, a place he helped transform into a community of peace, joy and love.
+After many years travelling and searching, he found the place that God wanted him to be – living alongside men and women suffering with leprosy in Mutemwa, Rhodesia (now known as Zimbabwe), a place he helped transform into a community of peace, joy and love.
 Soon after his arrival, in 1962, he confided to a Franciscan priest that he had three wishes: to serve leprosy patients, to die a martyr, and to be buried in the habit of St Francis.

 As a lay member of the Third Order of St Francis, he obeyed its rule, singing the daily office of Our Lady.
 He lived its hours, rising at dawn for Matins and ending the day with Vespers and Compline.
 This discipline provides the context for many poems written at the turning-points of the day.